datacentricdesign/id5415/collections/_drafts/6-2-assignment.md

 ![Granted](/assets/img/courses/id5415/module6/assignment/1_1_2.png)

 You can repeat this step for all the properties we want to share, such as the three sensors (light, temperature and humidity), the Processor Usage of the Raspberry Pi and the network status.
+You might also have text properties if you collected events.

 **Let's keep the IP address private as it can reveal more sensitive information.**

 In the left panel of Bucket, navigate to 'Shared properties'.
 In this page, you should see an expanding list of shared properties belonging to your peer students and course teachers.
-We will look at these chart in Step 3, leaving all students who want the time to share their properties.
+We will look at these chart in Step 4, leaving all students who want the time to share their properties.

 ![Shared properties](/assets/img/courses/id5415/module6/assignment/1_1_3.png)